 - 2 teaspoons garlic powder

 - 1 teaspoon sesame seeds

-- After the first 2 hours, start basting the top of the ribs with the marinade every hour, when you rotate the pan.
+- After the first 2 hours, start basting the top of the ribs with the marinade every hour.
 Bake the ribs 4 more hours, basting them 4 times.
 Divide the marinade into four parts and rinse the basting brush with warm soapy water between bastings, to avoid mixing raw and cooked meat.